2020 Summer Program of Research Opportunities for Undergraduate Training (SPROUT)

 How do I apply?

-Interested students must apply online by February 28, 2019 (LINK).
+Interested students must apply online by February 28, 2020.
 All applications will be evaluated and students will be selected by the SPROUT Directors, Drs. de Leon and Morland.
 Applicants will be ranked according to the eligibility criteria described above.
 The top applicants will be invited for interviews with the SPROUT Directors.
-Ten students will be selected for the SPROUT Program for the Summer of 2019.
+Ten students will be selected for the SPROUT Program for the Summer of 2020.